getBoolean/flutter_boolean_template/README.md

 1. Gitpod support (maybe Zapp too?)
 1. Codecov support
 1. Template README
-1. Authentication with Appwrite and offline support
+1. Authentication with Appwrite and offline support, use a wrapper to make it easy to switch to other providers.
-1. Translation support
+1. Localization support
 1. Basic project architecture using Riverpod
 1. Mason brick setup for easy architecture setup
    1. Bricks for features